greenwyrt/plover2CAT/docs/discussion/development.md

 Data retrieval and storage are likely as fast for the limitations, considering that text and steno data have to be linked, and custom data storage for paragraphs would mean cleanup of data that Qt does automatically.
 If loading from file, the original dict is kept in memory.
 Blocks that are modified are marked using `userState`.
 For saving, each paragraph's state is checked, and at the first block with `userState`, all subsequent paragraphs get data extracted and stored.

-Some funtions are called upon every cursor change: updating the steno display, updating the navigation display, and moving the tape to the proper spot.
-Responsiveness will speed up if all three are inactivated at the cost of less information visible.
+Some funtions are called upon every cursor change: updating the steno and style display, updating the block data display, and moving the tape to the proper spot.
+Responsiveness will speed up if all three are inactivated (set disabled) at the cost of less information visible.
+This could be set as a "writing mode" with all docks hidden vs editing mode with docks set visible.

+Some more intensive tasks are getting suggestions and looping over document for navigation headings, which should be offloaded to a worker.

 ## Editor memory